 13. Do not go very long:

-The introduction should not be very lengthy but can go to one page.
+The introduction should not be very long but can go to one page.
 This much is fine to write in an introduction as an introduction will have to include all the essentials in a very brief manner like the problems, the reason why you chose the topic, the examples, the solutions to the problems and so on.
 Give everything in brief and not in essay type format.

 14. It should arouse interest in the reader: